dwaite/connect/openid-connect-4-identity-assurance/representation.md

 `document`: A JSON object representing the id document used to perform the id verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of the id document, standardized values are defined in [Identity Documents](#predefined_values_idd).
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
-* `number`: String representing the number of the identity document
+* `number`: String representing the number of the identity document.
 * `issuer`: A JSON object containg information about the government agency that issued this identity document.
 This object consists of the following properties:
 	*  `name`: REQUIRED.
 Designation of the issuer of the identity document
 	*  `country`: String denoting the country where the document was issued, format: ISO 3166-1 Alpha-2, e.g. "DE".